computersarecool/night_walker/README.md

 - `database` contains the database code

 ## Functionality
-- This repo contains all the fullstack code
+- This repo contains all of the code required to run the entire web application (server / client / database)

 ## Extra Notes
 This project was written in / uses: